 - Giant Enemy Crab: The Crustacean species is composed of nothing but giant crabs.

-- One-Gender Race: Going by the Ultimate forms of the dragons, all of the Winged, Wasp, and Evil type dragons are females, while all of the rest are males.
+- Gender Equals Breed: Going by the Ultimate forms of the dragons, all of the Winged, Wasp, and Evil type dragons are females, while all of the rest are males.

 - Golem: The Natura species is composed of inorganic compounds, and frequently resembles statues or robots.